 Click on Create App.
 The Overview page appears, showing you a notification that says Created.
 It might take a minute before the page refreshes and the notification appears.

-If you want to change your app's content, click on Actions > > Edit Actions.
+If you want to change your Action's content, click on Actions > > Edit Actions.

-You can add the following keys in the Configuration tab of the Google Sheet to customize your app:
+You can add the following keys in the Configuration tab of the Google Sheet to customize your Action:

 |Title||To customize the title of the Quiz.||Title text|